 The College of Lake County (CLC) embedded college and career navigators at area high schools and initiated a caseload app roach to college advising, creating a personalized experience for each student.
-CLC students are holistically supported with accessible textbooks, technology, tutoring, and

-Elgin Community College has reduced the need for students to acquire student loans.
-Over the past decade, the college has reduced the student loan portfolio by 77 percent.
+CLC students are holistically supported with accessible textbooks, technology, tutoring, and past decade, the college has reduced the student loan portfolio by 77 percent.
 Additionally, with ECC's five-year freeze on indistrict tuition rates and financial aid counseling, students have been able to take advantage of grants and scholarships instead of loans.